gary-Shen/hexo-theme-bear/README.md

 The template is written in pug.
 So you need to install `hexo-render-pug`.
 ```
 $ npm i hexo-render-pug
-# Install your all denpendencies if you didn't do this before.
+# Install your all dependencies if you didn't do this before.
 $ npm i
 ```